 Welcome to Foojay, a central resource for the Java community’s daily information needs, a place for friends of OpenJDK, and a community platform for the Java ecosystem — bringing together and helping Java professionals everywhere.

-At the click of a button, you have access to updated analysis, selected highlights, and categorized lists arranged for easy consumption.
+At the click of a button, you have access to updated analysis, curated highlights, and categorized Java reference materials arranged for easy consumption.

 - Java Version Almanac